How Did We Get Here? 7 Things To Know About Measles

 Where are the biggest outbreaks, domestically and globally?

-The largest U.S. outbreaks are occurring in Rockland County and Brooklyn, New York.
+The largest U.S. outbreaks are occurring in Rockland County and Brooklyn, N.Y.
 Washington state had over 70 cases in early 2019, though authorities recently declared the outbreak over in the Pacific Northwest, as there have been no new infections in over six weeks.

-Most of these outbreaks have occurred in small, insular communities with low vaccination rates, often due to high levels of vaccine hesitancy.
+Most of these outbreaks have occurred in small, insular communities with low vaccination rates, often owing to high levels of vaccine hesitancy.

 Globally, recent outbreaks dwarf U.S. numbers.
-The biggest outbreak in the last six months has been Madagascar with just under 70,000 cases and in the last 12 months, Ukraine, India and Brazil has seen large outbreaks among other countries.
+The biggest outbreak in the past six months has been in Madagascar, with just under 70,000 cases; and in the past 12 months, Ukraine, India and Brazil have seen large outbreaks, among other countries.

 Does the vaccine's effectiveness wane?
 Should adults get revaccinated?

-According to the CDC, people who received two doses of the MMR vaccine are considered immune for life, and do not need to be re-vaccinated.
-However adults born between 1957 and 1967 should be revaccinated, as early vaccines were less effective than the vaccine available after 1967.
-Adults born before 1957 are assumed to have contracted the disease as a child, and thus have natural immunity.
+According to the CDC, people who received two doses of the MMR vaccine are considered immune for life and do not need to be revaccinated.
+However, adults born between 1957 and 1967 should be revaccinated, as early vaccines were less effective than the vaccine available after 1967.
+Adults born before 1957 are assumed to have contracted the disease as a child and thus have natural immunity.

 Women who are considering getting pregnant should also check on their vaccination status, according to the CDC.